Glucose-1-phosphate adenylyltransferase

-Thus, the two substrates of this enzyme are ATP and alpha-D-glucose 1-phosphate, whereas its two products are diphosphate and ADP-glucose.
+The enzyme characterised from Arthrobacter and spinach combines adenosine triphosphate and glucose 1-phosphate to give adenosine diphosphate glucose (ADP-glucose), with pyrophosphate (PP_{i}) as a byproduct.

+The reaction is part of starch, sucrose, and glycogen metabolism in bacteria.
+The rate limiting step in their synthesis is regulated at the level of this enzyme.
+In many species glycolytic intermediates act to stimulate enzyme activity while adenosine monophosphate or phosphate inhibit enzyme activity.
+In contrast, in many animals, the synthesis of alpha 1,4 glucans (glycogen) uses UDP-glucose as a glucose donor.
+In this case, the regulated step is instead the glycosyl transferase.

+Nomenclature

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
+This enzyme is a transferase, specifically one transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
 The systematic name of this enzyme class is ATP:alpha-D-glucose-1-phosphate adenylyltransferase.
 Other names in common use include ADP glucose pyrophosphorylase, glucose 1-phosphate adenylyltransferase, adenosine diphosphate glucose pyrophosphorylase, adenosine diphosphoglucose pyrophosphorylase, ADP-glucose pyrophosphorylase, ADP-glucose synthase, ADP-glucose synthetase, ADPG pyrophosphorylase, ADP:alpha-D-glucose-1-phosphate adenylyltransferase and AGPase.

-This enzyme participates in starch and sucrose metabolism and glycogen metabolism in bacteria.
-The rate limiting step in their synthesis appears to be regulated at the level of this enzyme.
-In many species glycolytic intermediates act to stimulate enzyme activity while AMP or phosphate inhibit enzyme activity.

-In contrast, in many animals, the synthesis of alpha 1,4 glucans (glycogen) uses UDP-glucose as a glucose donor.
-In this case, the regulated step is instead the glycosyl transferase.